paulirwin/jaktnat/README.md

 You can see the grammar in the `Jaktnat.g4` file.
 The ANTLR NuGet package automatically builds the lexer and parser and other related files based on this grammar file when the Jaktnat.Compiler project is built.

+## Editor Support

+As this is just a port of Jakt, currently the syntax is largely the same.
+Therefore, you can get syntax highlighting in your favorite editor (VS Code, Vim, etc.) by following the instructions in the README of the editor-specific folder in the upstream Jakt repo: https://github.com/SerenityOS/jakt/tree/main/editors

 ## Language Support

 This section tracks the status of language features in Jaktnät.